 Technology is evolving all the time and we are committed to ensuring our children and young people with diabetes have access to the most appropriate technology to help them manage their diabetes.
-This means an individualised approach and also an understanding of when is the best time to introduce the options available.
+This means an individualised approach.

-The most important factor however in achieving excellent diabetes care is individual knowledge of the child or young people and their family about their diabetes.
-This commences at diagnosis and is built on over time.
 Our diabetes team is here to support all families to ensure they have all the knowledge and skills required to integrate diabetes care into everyday life.